 I share this not to brag, but so that you’ll understand I know what I’m talking about when it comes to starting a blog and making serious income with it.
 Moreover, I’ll be the first to tell you that these kinds of income figures aren’t typical with blogging—and that it’s taken me 6+ years to reach this point in my blog business.

 There’s a reason why making money from your blog is at the end of this guide to starting a blog.
-Unless you have a huge audience somewhere already, you can’t expect to learn how to start a blog today and make money from it right away—monetization should not be your #1 focus at the moment, but rather something to work towards.
+Unless you have a huge audience somewhere already, you can’t expect to make money right away—monetization should not be your #1 focus at the moment, but rather something to work towards.

 Even still, it’s good to have an idea of which ways you’d like to make money blogging as you go into this new adventure.
 Some of these monetization strategies will be easier than others to implement while your readership is still growing.